Cards

 2. Balance Transfer APR

-Your provider charges it when you transfer your balance from one credit account to another.
+Your provider will charge it when you transfer your balance from one credit account to another.
 If you move it to a new card, check an introductory rate-free period to avoid missing the deadlines.

 3. Cash advance APR